Nicolás Rossi (footballer, born 2002)

-Nicolás David Rossi Marachlian (born 21 March 2002) is a Uruguayan professional footballer who plays as a left-winger for Peñarol.
+Nicolás David Rossi Marachlián (born 21 March 2002) is a Uruguayan professional footballer who plays as a left-winger for Eerste Divisie club Dordrecht.

 Club career

 Rossi is a youth academy graduate of Peñarol.
 He made his professional debut for the club on 25 November 2021 in a goalless league draw against Progreso.
 In August 2022, he extended his contract with the club until December 2025.

+In August 2023, Rossi joined Danubio on loan until June 2024.
+In February 2025, he joined Swiss club Bellinzona on a contract until June 2028.

+On 30 July 2025, Rossi joined Dutch club Dordrecht on a two-year contract.

 International career

-In August 2020, Rossi received call-up from Armenia under-19 team to take part in a training camp.
+In August 2020, Rossi received a call-up from the Armenia under-19 team to take part in a training camp.

 Personal life

 Born in Uruguay, Rossi is of Armenian descent through his mother's family and Italian through his father's.
-His elder brother Diego Rossi is a current Uruguay national team player.
+His elder brother Diego Rossi is also a professional footballer.